For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 The pan also features a large cast iron handle for a comfortable grip and easy maneuvering, a helper knob, and dual pouring spouts.

-While most enameled cast iron will stick a bit at first, they do improve with use and perform better if the pan is not overheated.
+While most enameled cast iron will stick a bit at first, it will improve with use and perform better if the pan is not overheated.
 For best results with frying and sautéing, heat with a bit of oil to the proper temperature before adding food.
 And avoid rapid temperature changes to protect the enamel.

-Being lead and cadmium free, the enamel offers healthy cooking options and makes cleanup easy with warm soapy water.
+Lead and cadmium free, the enamel offers healthy cooking options, and makes cleanup easy with warm soapy water.
 Plus, the enamel even makes it dishwasher safe.

-It measures approximately 17 x 11 x 4”, and weighs close to 6.5 pounds.
+It measures approximately 17 x 11 x 4 inches, and weighs close to 6.5 pounds.
 This skillet comes with Cuisinart’s limited lifetime warranty, which excludes damage caused by overheating, abuse or misuse, accidents, or scratching and staining of surfaces.
 Made in China.